gertjanklein/copy-iris-items/doc/configuration.md

 # Configuration

 Program configuration is done with a configuration file.
 The file location must be specified on the command line.
-The program takes no other commandline arguments.
+Apart from the name of the configuration file, an option **--no-gui** may be specified, to prevent the popup of a summary message box when processing is complete.
+Running the program without any arguments shows a quick usage popup message.
 To ease specifying new configurations, a [template file](../template.toml) is provided.
 The syntax is [toml](https://github.com/toml-lang/toml), an ini-like language for use in configuration files.